Top 7 High Altitude Training Locations in North Lake Tahoe

 In many ways, North Lake Tahoe is the perfect training ground.
 With its high elevation, varied terrain and endless opportunity for human-powered sports, athletes of every fitness level can improve their overall physical fitness at the heart of the Sierra.

-For triathletes and obstacle racers—especially those participating in the Spartan Race World Championship Weekend, September 30 – October 1—North Lake Tahoe provides no shortage of opportunities for the immersive, full-body training you’ll need to compete.
+For triathletes and obstacle racers—especially those participating in the Spartan Race World Championship Weekend, taking place September 29 through the 30—North Lake Tahoe provides no shortage of opportunities for the immersive, full-body training you’ll need to compete.
 Access to open-water swim, rigorous trails, plus an array of both indoor and outdoor recreational facilities provide the perfect simulation for Spartan and races like it.

-So whether you’re arriving a week ahead of the Spartan Race World Championships to acclimatize, or hoping to stay in top shape as you visit the region, we’ve rounded up the seven best high-altitude training opportunities in North Lake Tahoe backed by fierce local athletes.
+So whether you’re arriving a week ahead of the Spartan Race World Championships to acclimatize, or hoping to stay in top shape as you visit the region, we’ve rounded up the seven best high-altitude training opportunities in North Lake Tahoe.

 Focus on Fitness Fundamentals Along the Incline Fitness Trail